nforesti/elderleap/milestone4.md

 ![image](https://drive.google.com/uc?export=view&id=1AY-2ZZJPjBgglfeBubhSmF1Z0GWu0DUo)

 ### Display subcategories
-The main feature we added to this page is a list of suggested words related to each category, for a more informative interaction than just clicking on images.
+The main feature we added to this page is a list of suggested words related to each category displayed at the bottom of the page.
+This allows for a more informative interaction than simple clicking on images.

 ![image](https://drive.google.com/uc?export=view&id=1SmIU6iyEOU2XOFmSgejXpcE5wnPTXd6x)